rcarmo/onepage-by-spec/decisions.md

 ## 6. Keyboard and Mouse Navigation
 - **Rationale**: To enhance accessibility and user convenience.
 - **Implementation**: Implemented arrow key navigation for tabs and typeahead filtering, with mouse interactions for tab selection and link activation.
+Resetting the search query also resets the active tab to the first tab.

 ## 7. Typeahead Filtering
 - **Rationale**: To allow users to quickly search and access links.
 - **Implementation**: Real-time filtering of links based on user input, with a floating result list displayed at the center of the screen.
+Matches are case-insensitive and search within the title, description, or URL.

 ## 8. Error Handling and Fallbacks
 - **Rationale**: To ensure robustness in cases where system time retrieval fails or links have missing data.
 - **Implementation**: Displayed a generic welcome message if system time is unavailable, and provided default values for missing link titles or descriptions.
+Links with missing descriptions are left blank, and empty tabs display a "No links available" message.

 ## 9. Frequency-Based Prioritization (Planned)
 - **Rationale**: To prioritize frequently accessed links for improved user efficiency.